jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab5.md

 * A new object declaration in your source code that requires a special qualifier.
 The hls_thread_local qualifier is required to keep the object (and the underlying thread) alive across multiple calls of the instantiating function.

 The hls_thread_local qualifier is only required to ensure that the C simulation of the data-driven TLP model exhibits the same behavior as the RTL simulation.
 In the RTL, these functions are already in always running mode once started.
-In order to ensure the same behavior during C Simulation, the hls_thread_local qualifier is required to ensure that each task is started only once and keeps the same state even when called multiple times.
+To ensure the same behavior during C Simulation, the hls_thread_local qualifier is required to ensure that each task is started only once and keeps the same state even when called multiple times.
 Without the hls_thread_local qualifier, each new invocation of the function would result in a new state.

 * Task objects implicitly manage a thread that runs a function infinitely, passing to it a set of arguments that must be either hls::stream or hls::stream_of_blocks